AfterShot Pro 3

 Corel AfterShot Pro 3 is an excellent RAW image editor that provides a fast, compact workflow.
-It has a solid library management tools, excellent developing options and a flexible plugin/add-on system.
+It has solid library management tools, excellent developing options, and a flexible plugin/add-on system.

 The software is aimed at professional photographers, but may not be quite ready to fulfill that role properly thanks to certain issues with the way it handles localized editing.
 For those who are already using a standalone editor such as Photoshop or PaintShop Pro in their workflow, this is a minor issue that shouldn’t prevent you from making good use of AfterShot Pro’s compact single-screen workflow and fast batch editing.

 What I Like: Compact Single-Screen Workflow.
 Fast Batch Editing.
 Widescreen UI Design.
 No Catalog Imports Required.

 What I Don’t Like: No In-Program Tutorial.
 Small UI Issues.
 Localized Editing Process Needs Work.
 Preset Packs Are Expensive.

 It is a complete RAW editing workflow program available for Windows, Mac, and Linux, allowing you to develop, edit and export your RAW images.
 It is aimed at the professional market, as you might guess from the name, but it is still struggling to challenge Adobe Lightroom as the most commonly-used RAW editor.

 Is AfterShot Pro free?